oracc/oracc2/bin/cx/README.txt

 	3 -- generate single 01bld/cat.tsv with all necessary cat entry data 4 -- load 01bld/cat.tsv
 	5 -- save sortinfo data

+TODO
+====

+	designation-sort-codes and friends do no validation so keys not given will just sort weirdly